leggedrobotics/workflows/best-practices/cpp/README.md

-# Best practices cpp (WORK IN PROGRESS)
+# Best practices cpp

-This package containts a few practices considered good when developing in cpp.
+This package containts a hints and examples for (more) effective cpp development.

 ## Coding Style